ShafiqueMahen2/tech258_git/ssh_keys_setup.md

 If done correctly, we are given the Agent pid!

 Now that our process has started we must now add the private SSH key to our agent for use.
-This is done using the `ssh-add` command:
+This is done using the `ssh-add` command: <br>
 ![ssh_add_example.png](images/ssh_add_example.png)

-To test if a connection can be established we can run the command `ssh` with the `-T` flag:
+To test if a connection can be established we can run the command `ssh` with the `-T` flag: <br>
 ![ssh_test_example.png](images/ssh_test_example.png)

 ## Step 4 - Clone Repo using SSH